Ray Allen: 2012–2013: second championship

 Allen's initial plan in the summer of 2012 was to stay with the Boston Celtics.
 He was reportedly seeking a three-year, $24 million contract whereas the Celtics were offering a two-year, $12 million deal.
 Further internal discord with a bench role and a Rondo-focused approach led to Allen rejecting the Celtics and instead choosing to sign a two-year, $6 million deal with the Miami Heat.
 The Heat were limited to their mid-level exception amount of slightly more than $3 million per season.

 During Allen's first season with the Miami Heat, he averaged 10.9 points per game and made 88.6% of his free throws while playing an average of 25.8 minutes per game.
 On April 25, 2013, while playing Milwaukee in Game 3 of the first round of the playoffs, Allen made his 322nd career three-pointer in the playoffs, which broke Reggie Miller's record for most three-pointers made in NBA playoff history.
 Allen returned to his favorite #34 jersey upon joining the Heat.

+In Game 6 of the NBA Finals against the San Antonio Spurs, Allen played 41 minutes in Game 6 off the bench and scored 9 points on 3-for-8 field goal shooting; his game-tying three-pointer was the only three-pointer he made in three attempts.
+Allen also had one defensive rebound and two assists.
+As the Heat trailed by three points, Allen made a game-tying 3-pointer with 5.2 seconds left in the fourth quarter to force overtime.
+With the Heat leading 101–100, Allen stole the ball from Manu Ginóbili under the Spurs' basket and drew a foul with 1.9 seconds remaining in the overtime period.
+Allen made both ensuing free throws to put Miami up 103–100.

+Having rallied from a 10-point deficit at the end of the third quarter, the Heat won in overtime 103–100 over the San Antonio Spurs and forced a seventh game in the series.
+In Game 7, which the Heat won 95–88 to win its second consecutive championship, Allen played 20 minutes off the bench.
+Although he made none of 4 field goal attempts and had 3 turnovers, Allen recorded 4 defensive rebounds and 4 assists.
+For their eventual victory, Allen's three-pointer in Game 6 has been cited as one of the single most significant shots in NBA history.